All Episodes

 Don't worry about that.

-Won't wreck your Christmas day.
+It won't wreck your Christmas Day.

-Mark Stein in for Rush on the EIB network.
+Mark Stein for Rush on the EIB network.

-Now for a start this is interesting to me.
+Now for a start, this is interesting to me.

 But suddenly the healthcare reform in Massachusetts is now so vulnerable that it requires some kind of federal protection.

-That in itself is interesting because that's by the way the consistent feature of all uh of all government healthcare systems that once you pass them you spend the rest of your life endlessly reforming them and trying to fix them because you're trying to correct all the things that you got wrong in it when you passed it originally.
+That once you pass them, you spend the rest of your life endlessly reforming them and trying to fix them because you're trying to correct all the things that you got wrong in it when you passed it originally.

-One of the funniest speeches that Barack Obama ever gave was the one he said in September where he said predecessors of mine have been talking about this issue for ages.
+One of the funniest speeches that Barack Obama ever gave was the one he said in September where he said, predecessors of mine have been talking about this issue for ages.

-Secretary of Defense, foreign minister, all that stuff's irrelevant.
+Secretary of Defense, Foreign Minister, all that stuff's irrelevant.

-And you have like you have in Canada these endless Royal Commissions that are trying to fix the mess that was created, trying to investigate how they can cut back waiting times for your MRI from three years only to two years.
+And you have, like you have in Canada, these endless royal commissions that are trying to fix the mess that was created, trying to investigate how they can cut back waiting times for your MRI from three years only to two years.

 That's all you talk about at the political level forever and ever and ever.

-So the great Massachusetts solution to it uh to health care that solved all the problems now, what are we, two, three years later and and uh it needs federal protection of some kind.
+So the great Massachusetts solution to it to healthcare that solved all the problems now, what are we?

-Senator Kerry, whose vote wasn't even in doubt.
+Senator Kerry, whose vote wasn't even in doubt, it's not like Ben Nelson.

-Oh, and he's also got the uh the Botox tax, Botox got scrapped, which would have uh John F. Kerry would have been badly affected uh by the Botox Botox.
+Botax got scrapped, which would have John F. Kerry would have been badly affected by the Botox Botax.

-And uh and he'll be able so he'll be able to uh he had all this this eighth century barn flown out timber by timber from England to build his ski lodge, because of course nothing looks more natural in Colorado than an eighth century medieval ski lodge.
+And he'll be able to, he had all this eighth century barn flown out timber by timber from England to build his ski lodge.

-That's uh that's the look you want.
+That's the look you want.

 He won't have to worry about the tanning salon tax.